tgstation/tgstation/README.md

 ### Configuration

-For a basic setup, simply copy every file from config-example/ to config/.
+For a basic setup, simply copy every file from config-example/ to config/ and then add yourself as admin via `admins.txt`.

 ---